 The depth and granularity of extracted tags pave way for volumes of data on a catalog and the way in which shoppers interact with it.
 According to a study conducted by McKinsey and Business of Fashion

 an AI-based approach for demand prediction could reduce forecasting errors by up to 50 %, with overall inventory reductions of 20 to 50 % in some cases.

-Better merchandising decisions can be made by understanding the split of categories versus their visual styles and how they are performing.
-Inventory planning improves by analyzing trends, seasonality, styles and shopper behaviour.
+Better merchandising decisions can be made by understanding the split between categories versus their visual styles and how they are performing.
+Inventory planning improves by analyzing trends, seasonality, styles and shopper behavior.
 By understanding product affinities, retailers can curate ensembles to highlight the right merchandise to the right audience.

 Physical to digital in one day!

 Digitizing your catalog using AI, gets your products to market 10X faster than ever before and helps you stay relevant to the changing face of fashion today.
 VueTag is the only self-serve tool that allows you to do this, with no manual intervention.

 VueTag is an AI-powered image recognition tool that automatically tags and categorizes product catalogs with attributes like color, pattern, length, neckline, sleeve-type and more.
 The tool extracts accurate, detailed product attributes from the images at a fraction of time and cost incurred by retailers today, and enrich the product information across all sales and distribution channels.
 Unlike other tools, VueTag can be easily used by any team across an organization without manual intervention.